mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 tool and use the argument `field = "Shape"` to delete duplicates based on their location.
 This will remove the duplicate points, but it also means that there will be gaps in the OBJECTID of the vertices layer.
-If you know that your graph creation software assumes you network nodes have sequential IDs, you can fix the issue simply by making a copy of the layer with the ArcGIS [CopyFeatures](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/copy-features.htm) tool.
+If you know that your graph creation software assumes that network nodes have sequential IDs, you can fix the issue simply by making a copy of the layer with the ArcGIS [CopyFeatures](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/copy-features.htm) tool.